 The directors of the Company maintain regular contact with both employees and shareholders.
 This allows directors to appreciate the context of current projects and to be on hand to assist and advise where necessary.
 The culture that the Company and wider Group strives for and the way that the Group works means that there is regular communication with its key stakeholders.
 Management drives the desired culture throughout the Group, this having been set by the Company’s directors who are additionally responsible for setting high standards of business conduct to ensure that the commitment to stakeholders is met.
 This is achieved by continuously delivering a quality service to clients, and by maintaining a culture of empowerment by putting the employees first, providing agility, and embracing the integrity of the employees and supporting their aspirations.

 The Company’s long-term model reflects the determination to share successes and to grow in a responsible, sustainable way.
 This goes beyond environmental and societal impacts; it impacts the products the Company offers, the talent hired, and how the Company manages its future.
 The Company is determined to reduce its environmental impact as much as it possibly can – continuing to build a sustainable business while reducing, replacing, recycling, and commencing the process of becoming carbon neutral.
-The Company also wishes to support society and manages this through fundraising and volunteering, a commitment to protect the environment and giving back through the Company’s Charity Committee.
+The Company also wishes to support society and manages this through supporting fundraising and volunteering, a commitment to protect the environment and corporate donations to charitable causes overseen by the Company’s Charity Committee.

 Clients